oresat/oresat-structure/GitBashNotes.md

 - Type `git pull` = This pulls the latest version of the master branch.
 - Type `git checkout insertyourbranchnamehere` = This switches back to your personal branch.
 For me, this looks like `git checkout dev_emilio`
 - Type `git merge master` = This merges master back in to your branch, updating your branch to the latest version of the master branch.
+- Type `git push` = This pushes these new changes to your branch.

 ## Now go make things, do work in SolidWorks, etc. You can do this through your file explorer.
 The repo is placed in the C drive under your username.
 I recommend pinning this repo to quick start so you can find it easily.